Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Click on Change settings to allow security changes

 4. Look through the list of allowed apps and features and locate the app that is triggering the error.
-Once you do so, make sure that the Private and Public checkboxes associated with the application in questions are enabled.
+Once you do so, make sure that the Private and Public checkboxes associated with the application in question are enabled.

 Allowing the application on Private and Public networks